Skip to main content

 2. RISK EVALUATION

-Successful exploitation of this vulnerability could allow an attacker to obtain sensitive information.
+Successful exploitation of this vulnerability could allow an attacker to cause a denial-of-service condition on the affected device.

 3. TECHNICAL DETAILS